ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 its user community.
 The number of requests that arrive on a daily basis for updates to Bio-Formats swamps our current development capacity.
-We are currently seeking funding to grow the numbers of developers on the Bio-Formats team and hopefully will grow the team in 2015.
+We are currently seeking funding to grow the numbers of developers on the Bio-Formats team and hopefully will expand the team in 2015.

 Most of the time, a request for support for a new or updated PFF comes as a simple request for work.
 We accept these in the best spirit of open source